spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/1-deployment-properties.md

 # Deployment Properties

-When task definitions are launched to the target platforms `local`, `cloudFoundry` and `kubernetes`, you can provide the configuration properties that are applied to the task applications at launch time.
+When task definitions are launched to the target platforms (`local`, `cloudFoundry`, and `kubernetes`), you can provide the configuration properties that are applied to the task applications at launch time.
 For instance you can specify:

 - Deployer Properties - These properties customize how tasks are launched.